Ecuadorian Army: Army aviation

-The aviation element of the Army was formed in 1954 originally named Servicio Aéreo del Ejército (SAE).
+The aviation element of the Army was formed in 1954 and originally named Servicio Aéreo del Ejército (SAE).
 It was renamed Aviación del Ejército Ecuatoriano (AEE) in 1978.
-From 1981 onward the flying elements were concentrated into an aviation-brigade, effectively transforming the army-aviation into an operational brigade within the army-structure.
-Honouring the army-aviation's role in the Paquisha War in 1981, the unit was renamed Brigada de Aviación del Ejército No.15 "Paquisha" (BAE) on July 1, 1987.
+From 1981 onward the flying elements were concentrated into an aviation brigade, effectively transforming the army aviation into an operational brigade within the army structure.
+Honouring the army aviation's role in the Paquisha War in 1981, the unit was renamed Brigada de Aviación del Ejército No.15 "Paquisha" (BAE) on July 1, 1987.
 Finally, in 1996 the BAE gained the status of a full arm within the army recognising its vital role in the Cenepa War of 1995.
 At present the BAE No.15 consists of:

 Organization

 As of November 2004, the Ecuadorian Land Forces Order of Battle was: